arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER SASL-IR] example1<br>
 C: 1 AUTHENTICATE OAUTHBEARER bixhPXVzZ...QEB

 The server processes the command successfully.
-Since it knows that the client used Oauth, and that it and its JMAP alter ego use the same Oauth backend subsystem, the server infers that the (next) access token is just a usable via JMAP as via IMAP.
+It knows that the client used Oauth, and that it and its JMAP alter ego use the same Oauth backend subsystem.
+Because of that it infers that the (next) access token is just as usable via JMAP as via IMAP.
 It issues a JMAPACCESS response code in its reply:

 S: 1 OK [JMAPACCESS https://example.com/jmap] done